 Other users also said that their iPhone 7 Plus speakers would suddenly stop or the sound keeps cutting out while multitasking with apps.
 This can be frustrating as many other features of the iPhone particularly those requiring audio outputs are might as well get affected.
 Apps including Phone, Music, and Camera are among the major services to suffer the consequences.

-What could have possibly triggered the iPhone 7 Plus built-in speakers to encounter these problems and what should be done in order to deal with them?
+What could have possibly triggered the iPhone 7 Plus built-in speakers to encounter these problems like popping noises and what should be done in order to deal with them?
 These are the prime queries to be addressed in this post.
 Read on to learn more.

 As to our readers who have other issues, visit our iPhone 7 Plus troubleshooting page for we have already addressed a lot of issues with this device.
 There could already be existing solutions to your problems so try to find issues that are similar with yours but if you need further assistance, then feel free to contact us by completing our iPhone issues questionnaire.

-What is your iPhone 7 Plus speaker not working as expected?
+What is your iPhone 7 Plus speaker keep popping noises or not working as expected?

 When it comes to speaker problems, most people would think that the hardware is to blame.
 But in contrary, majority of the depicted symptoms are software-related.
 The program that is responsible for audio outputs might be glitching, thus producing poor sound quality, intermittent or not audible sound.